 MBA in Healthcare Management, Union Graduate College, 2010

 Internal Medicine Residency, University of Maryland, 2013-2015

-Fariha earned her Medical Degree with a Distinction in Bioethics at Albany Medical College in Albany, NY where she was awarded the Albert M. Yunich Prize, for excellence in Gastroenterology.
-She completed her internal medicine training in July 2015 and is currently a third year fellow in the Division of Gastroenterology and Hepatology.
+Fariha earned her medical degree with a Distinction in Bioethics at Albany Medical College in Albany, NY where she was awarded the Albert M. Yunich Prize, for excellence in Gastroenterology.
+She completed her internal medicine training in July 2015 and is currently a 4th year fellow in the Division of Gastroenterology and Hepatology.
 Her prior research examined procedural cost-effectiveness of minimally invasive endovascular revascularization versus surgical bypass revascularization using an amortized cost per day of patency model for patients with femoral-popliteal (FP) occlusive disease.
 She has also studied the diagnostic sufficiency of 22-gauge (G) Fine Needle Aspiration (FNA) and 22G biopsy needles (FNB) for Endoscopic Ultrasound (EUS)-guided sampling of solid pancreatic masses and abnormal-appearing lymph nodes.
 Her research interests include clinical research and healthcare resource utilization in gastroenterology, and outcomes research in Advanced Endoscopy.
-Fariha has accumulated several peer-reviewed publications as well as presentations at Digestive Disease Week (DDW).
-She is currently examining the efficacy of endoscopic ablation therapy in the management of Barrett's Esophagus-associated dysplasia and early adenocarcinoma.
+Fariha has accumulated several peer-reviewed publications and presentations at Digestive Disease Week (DDW).
+She examined the efficacy of endoscopic ablation therapy in the management of Barrett's Esophagus-associated dysplasia and early adenocarcinoma.